 A warm palette of raspberry red and pear green links the separate seating areas in this bright, charming living room and gives the traditional furnishings a fresh, modern twist.
 Larger pieces, such as the sofa, coffee table, and rug, are pale neutrals to balance the bolder hues.
 Considering the bright mix of colors and patterns, it's best to stick to solids and fabrics that feature one color on an ivory or white background.

-Wearing a patina of age, this country-style bedroom captures the warmth of the prairie sun by splashing warm yellow underfoot and coating the walls the color of a wheat field.
-A hand-carved bed provides the foundation accent for the room, but the look is on the lighter side with the help of soft shades of khaki, cream, and yellow.
+Wearing an aged patina, this country-style bedroom captures the warmth of the prairie sun by splashing warm yellow underfoot and coating the walls the color of a wheat field.
+A hand-carved bed provides the foundation accent for the room, but the look is on the lighter side with help from soft shades of khaki, cream, and yellow.
 A woven basket and simple accents keep this room casually comfortable.

 The warm color palette in this enchanting bedroom begins with the walls.
 Paint in a deep, dusty taupe with whispers of rose creates a feeling of intimacy, while salmon-color silk taffeta draperies define the window and add sheen.
 A floral duvet on the bed blushes in shades of pink that are echoed in the painted lampshade.